home-assistant/home-assistant.io/source/more-info/local-media/setup-media.markdown

 `/home/frenck/.homeassistant/`

-The you'll need to create a media folder in that same path:
+Then you'll need to create a media folder in that same path:

 `/home/frenck/.homeassistant/media`